wilaak/radix-router/README.md

 Routes are defined using the `add()` method.
 You can assign any value as the handler.

-The order or route matching is: static > parameter > wildcard.
+The order of route matching is: static > parameter > wildcard.

 ```php
 // Matches only "/about"